Caryville, Florida: History

 Brown-Florida, after halting operations in the early 1930s, reopened on a half-capacity in 1933, employing about 300 men.
 A few years later, the holdings were reacquired by Henderson-Waits Lumber Company who soon suspended operations due to exhaustion of virgin timber in the area.

 Caryville was first incorporated in 1913, the same year R. E. L. McCaskill's first addition to Caryville was platted and recorded as a subdivision.
-G G. Blake, the L & N Station agent was the town's first mayor and John A. Roberts was the first town marshal.
+G. G. Blake, the L & N Railroad Station agent was the town's first mayor and John A. Roberts was the first town marshal.
 H. E. Brooks was city clerk.
 Councilmen were Dr. L. H. Paul, W. C. Daniels, Pitt C. Miller, T. A. Gaskin and F. J. Moore.
 Streets in the McCaskill subdivision ran east and west with the avenues extending north and south.

 Streets listed were Liberty, Jefferson, Roosevelt, Washington, Lincoln, McKinley, Wilson, Cleveland and Monroe.
 Avenues were named Waits and Henderson, each named for the principal owners of the big lumber company.
 Charles, named for Judge L. L. Charles, Superintendent of Schools of Washington County from 1888 - 1893, long time teacher, district Justice of the Peace and community leader.
 Owens, obviously named for a Washington family by the name.
 Daniels, for W.C.
 Daniels.
-Alford, for W.C., J. R. and S. A. Alford, Sr, Chipley-Bonifay naval stores operators and business.
+Alford, for W.C., J. R. and S. A. Alford Sr, Chipley-Bonifay naval stores operators and business.
 Sessions, for K. P. and William A. Sessions, also naval store operators and businessmen.
-Lindsay, for Ben Lindsay, naval stores operator who became a. state senator for Walton and Holmes Counties.
+And Lindsay, for Ben Lindsay, naval stores operator who became a Florida state senator for Walton and Holmes Counties.

 Caryville was plagued with fires and floods in its early days.
 The most destructive flood came in March 1929.

 Violence is also a part of Caryville's history.
 On July 1, 1934, Joe Brock and his son Fred were gunned down on a Saturday afternoon in the midst of a crowd gathered at the sawmill commissary, known as the Company Store.

 The town continued to survive.
 It had its own school for 72 years.
-The L& N passenger train stopped in Caryville as did the Greyhound Bus.
+The L & N Railroad passenger train stopped in Caryville as did the Greyhound Bus.
 Western Union service was available, and the town had a drug store, a post office, numerous churches, two or more service stations and an automobile repair garage.